kolint/kolint/README.md

 <!-- ROADMAP -->
 ## Roadmap

+**Knockout TypeScript Decorators Support**

+Our team will try to focus on getting support for TypeScript decorators as soon as possible.
+Check out the [Knockout](https://github.com/gnaeus/knockout-decorators) Decorators project.

+**Knockout Support Extensions**

+Linting and type checking views are quite remarkable, but not if it is not convenient.
+Therefore one of our goals is to make in-editor support for knockout in both Visual Studio Code and Visual Studio 2019.
+The extensions will include lint and type checking diagnostics visible in the text editor, autocompletion, IntelliSense, automatic importation of view models and binding handlers.

 **Production compilation**

 Knockout Lint has some amazing features not used with its full potential.
 Knockout Lint will always be focused on linting and type checking, but a feature project to be made is to compile the knockout bindings into JavaScript files.
 This has the advantages of: